 - the current level of textbook provision in the subject at the school

-Applications will be considered and awards determined by the GMT Classics Committee; it is hoped that it will be possible to notify successful applicants by the end of October.
+Applications will be considered and awards determined by the GMT Classics Committee; it is hoped that it will be possible to notify successful applicants by early November.